 West MacDonnell Ranges

-The West MacDonnell Ranges—stretching westward from just a few kilometers outside Alice Springs for around 200 km (125 mi)—are a spectacular series of red-capped mountains interspersed by rocky canyons and narrow gorges.
+The West MacDonnell Ranges—stretching westward from just a few kilometers outside Alice Springs for around 200 km (125 miles)—are a spectacular series of red-rock mountains interspersed by canyons and narrow gorges.
 Each of the chasms and gorges has its own unique character, and in many there are waterholes where you can swim.
 Black-footed rock wallabies are among the wildlife to be spotted.
-The 223 km (139 mi) Larapinta Trail in the park is the showpiece of Central Australian bushwalking.
+The 223-km (139-mile) Larapinta Trail in the park is the showpiece of central Australian bushwalking.
 The trail is broken into 12 sections, each a one- to two-day walk.